berserk207/rjnetwork/docs/itosse.rst

-RJPH IT Operations Service Support Escalation
+IT Operations Service Support Escalation
 =============================================

-This page shows the escalation process in each services.
+This page shows the escalation process in each IT services.

  .. figure:: _static/images/rjphitosse.png